FNUSagarika/Business-Insights-in-Atlanta-Restaurant-Industry-Using-Tableau/README.md

-# Yelp API Restaurant Dashboard for Atlanta
+# Web Scraping Atlanta Restaurants with Yelp API & Visualizing Data in Tableau

-This project retrieves restaurant data from the Yelp API for the city of Atlanta, processes the data using Python, and visualizes the information in an interactive Tableau dashboard.
+This project demonstrates how to collect and visualize restaurant data from Yelp using web scraping techniques (through the Yelp API).
+The data, which includes restaurant names, ratings, locations, reviews, and categories, is retrieved from Yelp’s API, saved in CSV format, and visualized using Tableau.

 ## Project Overview

-The objective of this project is to fetch and analyze restaurant data from Yelp, including restaurant names, ratings, locations, reviews, and categories.
-The data is then saved in CSV format and visualized using Tableau for better insight into the restaurant scene in Atlanta.
+The goal of this project is to simulate a web scraping process by leveraging Yelp’s API to extract valuable restaurant data for Atlanta.
+The data is then saved as CSV files, which can be imported into Tableau for creating interactive visualizations.

 **View the Tableau Dashboard**
    You can view the final Tableau dashboard using the following link: